 Debt Market: Meaning

-Debt Market is a market place, where buying and selling of debt market financial instruments take place.
+Debt Market is a marketplace or a financial market where buying and selling of debt market financial instruments take place.
 These financial instruments are fixed-income securities, giving fixed returns to the investors.
 These securities provide regular interest payments at a fixed rate with principal repayment at the time of maturity.
-The issuer of these securities can be local bodies, municipalities, state government, central government, corporate, etc. Major Debt Market securities are Bonds, Government Bonds, Debentures, Treasury Bills, Certificate of Deposits, Commercial Papers, etc.
+The issuer of these securities can be local bodies, municipalities, state government, central government, corporate, etc. Major Debt Market securities are Bonds, Government Bonds, Debentures, Treasury Bills, Certificates of Deposits, Commercial Papers, etc.

 - Debt Market: Meaning